-Roasting frozen vegetables is so easy, delicious, and cheap.
+Roasting frozen mixed vegetables is so easy, delicious, and affordable.
 A simple veggie side dish recipe!
 All you need is frozen mixed vegetables, olive oil, and a few spices.

 If you need a vegetable side dish in a hurry, you cannot go wrong with this recipe!